The Strangers: Prey at Night: Plot

-Ten years after the events of the first film, in a secluded trailer park in Kalida, Ohio, the three masked strangers — Dollface, Pin-Up Girl, and the Man in the Mask — arrive in a truck at night to a couple's trailer.
-Dollface wakes a sleeping female occupant by knocking at the front door.
-When she investigates, she sees Dollface already in the house, who kills her offscreen and then lies down in bed next to the woman's sleeping husband.
+After the events of the first film, in a secluded trailer park in Kalida, Ohio, the three masked strangers—Dollface, Pin-Up Girl and the Man in the Mask—arrive and murder middle-aged couple Sheryl and Marvin.

-Sometime later, Mike and his wife Cindy take a trip with their children, Luke and Kinsey, to their aunt and uncle's trailer park to spend time together before Kinsey leaves for boarding school.
-After arriving, an unmasked Dollface knocks at their front door and asks for Tamara, but is turned away by Cindy.
-Kinsey and Luke go for a walk and stumble upon a trailer with the door open.
-Inside, they find their aunt and uncle's dead bodies (the couple killed in the opening scene).
+The next day, their niece, Cindy, and her husband, Mike, take a trip with their children, 18-year-old Luke and 16-year-old Kinsey, to the trailer park to spend time together before Kinsey leaves for boarding school.
+After arriving, unmasked Dollface knocks at their front door and asks for Tamara, but is turned away by Cindy.
+Kinsey and Luke find their aunt's and uncle's mutilated bodies inside another trailer.
+Dollface knocks a second time and is again turned away.
+Mike follows Luke to find the bodies, while Cindy and Kinsey return to the family trailer.
+They find their cell phones smashed before Dollface attacks them.
+Cindy helps Kinsey escape and sacrifices herself.